dtim-upc/ODIN/README.md

 ## Deployment Requirements

 ### Environment Variables
-No mandatory environment variables are required to run the NextiaMG component at this time.
+The following environment variables are required for the NextiaMG component to function correctly:
+- `LTS_ENDPOINT`: The URL of the Long Term Storage service (e.g., `http://minio:9000`).
+- `LTS_ACCESKEY`: The access key for the Long Term Storage service.
+- `LTS_SECRETKEY`: The secret key for the Long Term Storage service.
+- `LTS_BUCKET`: The name of the bucket in the Long Term Storage service where files will be stored (e.g., long-term-storage).
+- `LTS_CYCLOPSLTS`: The LTS technology used by Cyclops (e.g., `MinIO`).

 ### Volumes & Persistent Storage